BioCUCKOO/GPS-pPLM/README.md

 # GPS-pPLM
-**Note**: The GPS-pPLM, which incorporated transformer and large langueage model(LLM), was developed to predict new phospharylation site in prokaryotes.
+**Note**: The GPS-pPLM, which incorporated transformer and Deep Neural Network, was developed to predict new phospharylation site in prokaryotes.

 ## Requirements